THE PACHACUTI GUIDE TO

 ROLLING A PANAMA HAT

-A loose rubber band or string may be placed around the rolled hat to hold it in position before it is placed in one of Pachacuti’s balsa boxes or a suitable tube for transportation.(wide brim hats will not fit our balsa boxes).
+A loose rubber band or string may be placed around the rolled hat to hold it in position.
+Then it should be placed in one of Pachacuti’s balsa boxes or a suitable tube for transportation.(wide brim hats will not fit our balsa boxes.)

 Buy a Hat Tube

-This lightweight cardboard tube is for storing our rollable Panama hat whilst travelling.
+This lightweight cardboard tube is for storing and carrying our rollable Panama hat whilst travelling.
 Its size fits all our our rollable hats.Coming Soon

 Rolling not folding